SwissDataScienceCenter/renku-graph/event-log/README.md

 ### GET /metrics

-To fetch various Prometheus metrics of the service.
+To fetch Prometheus metrics of the service.

 **Response**